rackerlabs/design-system/_component_design/modal.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Loading
+## Loading

-Use a simple loading spinner when loading data in a popover.
-Center the loading spinner horizontally and vertically within the popover component.
+When depicting data loading in a popover, use a simple loading spinner.
+Center-align the loading spinner horizontally and vertically within the popover component.

 Refer to the [Loading pattern]({{site.url}}/components/loading-indicators.html) for detailed specifications.